ChordPro/chordpro/docs/content/Directives-env_abc.md

 * center
   Center the image on the page.

+* split
+  ChordPro will attempt to split the generated image into individual systems so longer scores can be put into multiple pages.
+  Note that there is no guarantee this will work for your score.

 # Directives: end_of_abc

 This directive indicates the end of the abc section.